 After a lapse of two days, the document was returned to me, with the notes and remarks of the baronet's lawyer.
 His objections, in general, proved to be of the most trifling and technical kind, until he came to the clause relating to the twenty thousand pounds.
-Against this, there were double lines drawn in red ink, and the following note was appended to them:
+Against this, there were double lines drawn in red ink, and the

-"Not admissible.
-The principal to go to Sir Percival Glyde, in the event of his surviving Lady Glyde, and there being no issue."
+Lady Glyde, and there being no issue."